Healthy Homes Assessment Newlands

 Home Assessments Newlands for Rental Properties

-There are a myriad of things you should look for during a home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
-Some examples include:
+There are a variety of things to check when conducting an house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can be significant for property managers and landlords.
-For specialist advice get in touch now and schedule your rental property house assessment.
+The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling could be significant for property managers and landlords.
+For expert guidance, contact us today to schedule your rental properties house assessment.

 home assessments for rental properties